Travis Walton incident: Walton returns

 On November 11, press reported that Walton had been found.
-Walton had placed a collect call to his sister's home from a payphone in Heber, Arizona Walton reached her husband, Grant Neff, who then drove to pick up Duane and proceeded to Heber to pick up Travis; Neff later reported he initially thought the caller was intoxicated.
-As part of the collect call procedure, Travis told the operator his name; she recognized his name as that of the missing man and alerted Sheriff Gillespie, who dispatched a Deputy to the family ranch house.
+Walton had placed a collect call to his sister's home from a payphone in Heber, Arizona Walton reached his sister's husband, Grant Neff, who drove to pick up Duane and proceeded to Heber to pick up Travis; Neff later reported he initially thought the caller was intoxicated.
+As part of the collect call procedure, Travis told the operator his name; she recognized his name as that of the missing man and alerted Sheriff Gillespie, who dispatched a deputy to the family ranch house.

-Deputy Glen Flake arrived at 2:00 AM, where he witnessed Duane Walton transferring fuel from one car to another after having forgotten to purchase gas before local stations closed.
+Deputy Glen Flake arrived at 2:00 a.m., where he witnessed Duane Walton transferring fuel from one car to another after having forgotten to purchase gas before local stations closed.
 Flake did not reveal that they knew Travis had returned home, and Duane did not tell the deputy that Travis had been found.

-Seeking medical attention for Travis, Duane reached out to a UFO researcher he'd met days prior; the researcher referred them to "Dr." Lester Steward, a hypnotherapist.
+Seeking medical attention for Travis, Duane reached out to a UFO researcher he'd met days prior; the researcher referred them to Lester Steward, a hypnotherapist.
 Duane took Travis to meet with Steward, but his first words were that Travis needed a medical examination with lab tests and was not ready for hypnotic regression.
 Steward noted that Travis seemed "very confused" and reminiscent of drug addicts he'd treated.
 Steward also noted that Travis had a small lesion on the inside crease of his right elbow, consistent with intravenous drug use.
-After meeting with Steward, the Waltons returned to Duane's home where UFO researchers arranged a house call by two medical doctors who were also amateur UFO investigators.
-When they arrived at 3:00 PM, Duane forbade them to use their camera or tape recorder, nor would he allow them to ask Travis questions about his experience.
+After meeting with Steward, the Waltons returned to Duane's home.
+Once there, UFO researchers arranged a house call by two medical doctors who were also amateur UFO investigators.

+When they arrived at 3:00 p.m., Duane forbade them to use their camera or tape recorder, nor would he allow them to ask Travis questions about his experience.
 The doctors noted the presence of the apparent puncture mark and estimated it to be 24 to 48 hours old.